Pavel Banya

-Pavel Banya (Павел баня) is a small town in Stara Zagora Province, South-central Bulgaria, located between the towns of Kalofer and Kazanlak.
+Pavel Banya (Павел баня) is a small town in Stara Zagora Province, south-central Bulgaria, located between the towns of Kalofer and Kazanlak.
 It is the administrative centre of the homonymous Pavel Banya Municipality.
-As of December 2009, the town has a population of 2,918 inhabitants.
+As of December 2009, the town had a population of 2,918.
 The place is famous for its mineral springs.

 Geography

-Pavel Banya is located 24 km west of Kazanlak, neighboring Koprinka Reservoir.
-The town is situated in the central part of Bulgaria, between the Balkan Mountains and the Sredna Gora in the Rose Valley, near the Tundzha River.
-It is 22 km west of Kazanlak and 185 km east of Sofia.
+Pavel Banya is situated in the western part of the Kazanlak Valley, also known as the Rose Valley, enclosed between the Balkan Mountains and the Sredna Gora.
+The region is drained by the river Tundzha of the Maritsa drainage; the Koprinka Reservoir lies east of the town.
+It is 22 km west of Kazanlak and 185 km east of the capital Sofia.
 Some archeological finds include the tomb of the Thracian king Sevt III in the Golyama Kosmata and the tomb of the Thracian king Ostrusha.

 Climate

-Since it is 400 m above sea level, the town has a continental mediterranean climate.
+Since it is 400 m above sea level, the town has a continental Mediterranean climate.
 Pavel Banya has warm summers, with an average of 22 C in July, and colder winters, with an average of 1 C in January.